botanix-labs/Macbeth/docs/local_setup_with_scripts.md

 1. [Rust](https://www.rust-lang.org/).
 2. Binaries folder contains binary of `cometbft` & `bticoind`
-3. We can find `local_setupt.sh` inside the project root, which contains commands for init, start and stop the services and nodes.
+3. We can find `local_setup.sh` inside the project root, which contains commands for init, start and stop the services and nodes.

 ## Project Execution Steps